,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How are MBBS seats allocated in Jammu and Kashmir?
+Are MBBS seats in Jammu and Kashmir allocated by religion?